Quantized representations of knot groups

 \section{Introduction}

 The discovery of the Jones polynomial brought us a new method to study knots and links, but its relation to the geometric properties of the knot complement was unclear at that moment.
 After Witten's interpretation in terms of $\mathrm{SU}(2)$ Chern-Simons theory, R. Kashaev \cite{K} observed a precise relation between quantum invariants and the hyperbolic volume of the knot complement.
 This was reinterpreted as a relation between the colored Jones invariant and the hyperbolic volume by H. Murakami and the first author in \cite{MM}.
 Moreover, it was observed by Q. Chen and T. Yang in \cite{CY} that such relation also holds for the Witten-Reshetikhin-Turaev invariant of closed 3-manifolds.
 These relations between quantum invariants and hyperbolic volumes are not rigorously proved yet in general and are known as the volume conjecture.
 In some sense, the volume conjecture means that the colored Jones invariants represent a quantization of the hyperbolic volume.
-Viewing the hyperbolic structure as a particular flat $\mathrm{SL}(2, {\mathbb C})$ connection, the above was given an interpretation in terms of topological quantum field theory with gauge group $\mathrm{SL}(2, {\mathbb C})$, \cite{DG11}.
+Viewing the hyperbolic structure as a particular flat $\SL(2, {\mathbb C})$ connection, the above was given an interpretation in terms of topological quantum field theory with gauge group $\SL(2, {\mathbb C})$, see \cite{DG11}.

 Once we got a relation like the volume conjecture, it is natural to think about quantization of other geometric properties.
-Let $K$ be a knot in $S^3$ and $\Gamma_K$ be the fundamental group of the complement of $K$, which is isomorphic to a quotient of the hyperbolic space ${\mathbb H}^3/\Gamma$ by a discrete subgroup group $\Gamma$ in $\mathrm{SL}(2, {\mathbb C})$, where $\Gamma$ is isomorphic to $\Gamma_K$.
-So, if there is a good quantization of the Lie group $\mathrm{SL}(2, {\mathbb C})$ and its discrete subgroup $\Gamma$, then the geometric structure of the complement of $k$ can be quantized.
-As the first step of this purpose, we construct a quantum deformation of the $\mathrm{SL}(2, {\mathbb C})$ representation space of $K$ by using the braided $\mathrm{SL}(2, {\mathbb C})$ introduced by S. Majid \cite{M91}.
+For example if the knot is hyperbolic, its complement will be isometric to a quotient of hyperbolic space ${\mathbb H}^3/\Gamma$.
+The discrete subgroup $\Gamma$ is isomorphic to the fundamental group of the knot complement (the knot group).
+Using a suitable quantization of the Lie group $\SL(2, {\mathbb C})$ and its discrete subgroup $\Gamma$, then the geometric structure of the complement of $K$ may be quantized.
+More generally we construct a quantum deformation of the space of representations of the knot group into some linear algebraic group.